-My list of the best family dog breeds includes the 10 most popular breeds, depending on your priorities.
+My list of the best family dog breeds includes the 10 most popular breeds, depending on your priorities, plus one surprise.
 It's very important to choose a dog breed that will fit your lifestyle right now and for the next 10 + years!

 It depends on your priorities, and how old your children are.
 You may want a totally calm dog breed, if you have younger children; OR you may be looking for a more active breed, if your children are older, and you are interested in activities such as the sport of Canicross.